HomeBlogReviewsLa diamond district

 Also at the same location is Frank Vernon Fine Gems & Jewelry of Distinction, which has been assisting clients for more than half a century.

-If you do your research beforehand, and pick out a reputable seller – book a consultation with them and maybe even pick out your diamond online first, then you don’t need to worry about getting conned, or overcharged on a subpar diamond.
+If you do your research beforehand, then you don’t need to worry about getting conned, or overcharged on a subpar diamond.
 Even so, however, you’ll want to prepare and do your research, or you’ll spend most of your consultation going through the basics with your jeweler.

 If you don’t make a gameplan beforehand by picking out a jeweler and getting your head around diamond quality, then you’re less likely to have a good time in the Diamond District.
 Vendors who have spent any amount of time working in the Diamond District know how to tell the difference between someone who has walked into the plaza to take a look around, and someone who has walked into the plaza with the intention of purchasing a diamond.